Account settings and security

 Set up the Phare email integration to receive alerts when your website or server is down.

-Good old email, still the backbone of professional communications!
-Phare's Email integration makes sure critical alerts land right in your team's inboxes.
+Good old email, still the backbone of professional communications.
+Phare's Email integration makes sure critical alerts land in the right inboxes.
 Set it up in the integration section of your dashboard.

 ## Email validation